-Associate of Science in Child Development - Not for Transfer (AS)
+Associate of Science in Child Development (AS)

 This degree prepares students for entry-level employment and/or potential further study in the field of early childhood education programs.
 Students completing this degree will have a foundation in early childhood education through the study of child development theory and best practices in early care and education and will acquire skills and lab experience to orient them into the field of early childhood care and education workforce.
 It will also provide the education required to obtain a California Child Development Permit at a teacher and/or site supervisor level.